 The one constant problem with differential pressure sensors is they are expensive.
 They are expensive because they need extra protection and mounting mechanisms.
 Differential pressure-temperature sensors housing is in a device that protects them from moisture.

 But it’s the mechanism’s extra cost for fastening them to whatever is being monitored can be hard on budgets.

 CO2 uses monitoring systems that collect temperature readings from sensors.
 It then transmits the data to a central computer.
 You can also record other indicators like humidity levels for different areas within the facility.

 Probes also collect additional sensor information throughout various locations within its system.
-There are sensors at specific points monitoring by the CO2 measurement tools.
+There are sensors at specific points monitored by the CO2 measurement tools.